jeeannyy/jeeannyy/README.md

 ## Hi there, I’m Jeeann!

-🌱 Junior Full-stack developer based in London
+🌱 Highly self-motivated Full-stack developer based in London

-✨ Highly self-motivated software engineer, passionate about human-computer interactions and artificial intelligence
+✨ Passionate about human-computer interactions, media art and artificial intelligence

 🦕 Eager to expand my existing knowledge and broad experience in a collaborative working environment